The Beautiful and Damned: Critical analysis

-Critics have analyzed The Beautiful and Damned as a morality tale, a meditation on love, money and decadence, and a social documentary.
+Critics have analyzed The Beautiful and Damned as a morality tale of beautiful young people whose lives disintegrate from the corrosive forces of an emerging, hyper-materialistic, new America epitomized by the hedonistic Jazz Age.
 Such analyses often focus on the characters' disproportionate absorption with their past—a fixation that tends to consume them in the present.
-The theme of absorption in the past continues through much of Fitzgerald's subsequent works, perhaps best summarized in the final line of his 1925 novel The Great Gatsby: "So we beat on, boats against the current, borne back ceaselessly into the past", which is inscribed on Fitzgerald's tombstone shared with Zelda in Maryland.
+The theme of absorption in the past continues through much of Fitzgerald's subsequent works, perhaps best summarized in the final line of his 1925 novel The Great Gatsby: "So we beat on, boats against the current, borne back ceaselessly into the past", which is inscribed on Fitzgerald's tombstone in Maryland.

+Many critics argue that Fitzgerald's sophomore novel represents a significant technical improvement over his debut work.
+Alfred Kazin wrote that "critics were eager to note every improvement in style, every sign of developing maturity, from This Side of Paradise to The Beautiful and Damned."
+Yet, although "technically superior" in its tripartite structure to This Side of Paradise, the work ranks as his least successful and weakest novel.